Ministry Of Justice

 Code of Conduct

 This is our code of conduct.
-It says clearly what Clarion, the courts, prisons and probation services expect from you. http://www.clarion-uk.com/authority-code-conduct/.
+It says clearly what Clarion UK, the courts, prisons and probation services expect from professionals working within the legal domain: http://www.clarion-uk.com/authority-code-conduct/.

 Should you require our services then please use our booking portal.
 If you are having any issues with your login and need immediate assistance, please call 01763 209001 or email email@example.com.

-This is for Ministry of Justice Users and will allow you to make, amend and cancel bookings for Deaf and hard of hearing clients that need British Sign Language Interpreters or other Non-Spoken Language Professionals.
-“Superusers” will be able to view Management Information.
+This is a dedicated portal for Ministry of Justice Users and will allow you to make, amend and cancel bookings for Deaf and hard of hearing clients that require our support.
+“Superusers” will also be able to view Management Information.

 Clarion UK have a dedicated Legal Operations Specialist, Lorna Fairbairn who will support you with any questions about our range of services, what service suits your requirement best, timings and costs.
 Please do contact Lorna by email or phone: